4 Things to Know About Remote Patient Monitoring Reimbursement

 • CPT 99458 — Remote physiologic monitoring treatment management services, clinical staff/physician/ other qualified health care professional time in a calendar month requiring interactive communication with the patient/caregiver during the month; additional 20 minutes

-Note: For more detailed information about remote patient monitoring requirements for billing and coding, download this RPM billing guide.
-If you are looking for information about the original CPT code for billing RPM (99091), including an explanation of why it's a code you probably no longer want to use, check out this quick guide.
+For more detailed information about remote patient monitoring requirements for billing and coding, we recommend downloading this RPM billing guide.
+If you are looking for information about the original code for billing RPM (CPT 99091), including an explanation of why it's a CPT code you will probably no longer use, check out this quick guide.

 4. CMS Guidelines for Remote Patient Monitoring

-To qualify for reimbursement, CMS expects providers to ensure they follow these remote patient monitoring requirements:
+To qualify for reimbursement, CMS expects providers to ensure they follow these RPM requirements:

 • Patients must consent — in writing or verbally — to receiving RPM services.